pfragkiad/ParserTests/README.md

 ## The `DefaultParser` Parser

-The `DefaultParser` class for the moment accepts the following ready to use functions:
+The `DefaultParser` class for the moment accepts the followig operators:
+- + : plus sign and plus
+- - : negative sign and minus
+- * : multiplication
+- / : division
+- ^ : power

+and the following functions:

 - abs(x): Absolute value
 - acos(x): Inverse cosine (in radians)